Welcome to today's edition of the Rush 24-7 podcast.

 He correctly identified the anti-establishment mood throughout the electorate.

-And his purpose, his strategy was to become the champion of everybody in the anti establishment movement, anti Democrat establishment, anti Republican establishment.
+And his purpose, his strategy was to become the champion of everybody in the anti-establishment movement, anti-Democrat establishment, anti-Republican establishment.

-Now, at the time Cruz is strategizing and putting together his plans and how he's going to win.
+Now, at the time Cruz is strategizing and putting together his plans and how he's going to win, and stop and think of the monumental task here.

-Here's a guy in the Senate, and what what is the conventional wisdom about Cruz?
+And what is the conventional wisdom about Cruz?

 Everybody hates him, right?